 How to File a Wrongful Death Lawsuit in Washington

 Washington State has a statute of three years for wrongful death claims.
 For your case to be valid, you must file within three years.
 If you believe you qualify to file a wrongful death lawsuit, you may want to reach out to a Washington State wrongful death lawyer or a personal injury lawyer.
 These attorneys will assist you in the process of your lawsuit and help you receive compensation for your loss.

 When searching for a wrongful death attorney, you should look for someone reputable and experienced to get the most promising results.
 Before consulting with them, you should be sure to review and file the following information:

 Compiling the proper information before consultation will allow your lawsuit to file more smoothly.

-You may have many questions for your personal injury lawyer when it comes to wrongful death, such as “how much is a wrongful death lawsuit worth?”, “who can file a wrongful death lawsuit?” or “how do I choose a wrongful death attorney?”
+You may have many questions for your a Washington Bar certified personal injury lawyer when it comes to wrongful death, such as “how much is a wrongful death lawsuit worth?”, “who can file a wrongful death lawsuit?” or “how do I choose a wrongful death attorney?”
 Find out more about these questions here.

 After you have consulted with an attorney, most cases will be negotiated between attorneys and end in a settlement.
 Typically, these cases avoid trial due to costs and time.

 Your attorney will assist you in compiling your evidence into a case and negotiating a settlement with the defendant and their legal party.